2018 Ozone Season

 2018 Alerts and Exceedances

-As of May 21, there have been five Ozone Action Day forecasts issued during the 2018 Ozone Season for the Alamo Region, but there have only been three days when the standard threshold has been exceeded (that is, when ozone was high enough to be considered unhealthy).
+As of September 5, there have been 11 Ozone Action Day forecasts issued during the 2018 Ozone Season for the Alamo Region and 10 days when the standard threshold has been exceeded (that is, when ozone was high enough to be considered unhealthy).
 Please see the table below for details:

 ||Highest 8-hour reading at Regulatory Site